UK school directory

 How to Read School Performance Tables Like an Expert

 School performance tables, or ‘league tables’, can look like a wall of numbers.
 But you only need to focus on a few key metrics to get a clear picture.
-Don’t just look at the raw exam scores; context is everything.
+Don’t just look at the raw exam scores. context is everything.

 For primary schools, focus on the percentage of pupils meeting the ‘expected standard’ in reading, writing, and maths.
 This gives you a baseline for core academic competency.
 Also, check the ‘higher standard’ percentage to see if the school is stretching its more able pupils.